How To Use A Pumice Stone, From The Pros + What Not To Do

 About five minutes will do, board-certified dermatologist and founder of Visha Skincare, Purvisha Patel, M.D., notes.
 After your foot soak is finished, you'll go in with the pumice stone on clean, damp skin (read: skip the towel dry).

-When you're exfoliating, you might even see dead skin visibly accumulate on the stone (gross but strangely satisfying).
+When you're exfoliating, you might even see dead skin cells visibly accumulate on the stone (gross but strangely satisfying).
 Because this can get messy, it's best to complete this step over a bath or while you're in the shower (just don't fall when balancing on one leg).

-Be sure to stop when you've reached a desired smoothness (about two to three minutes does the trick, board-certified dermatologist and founder of MMSkincare Ellen Marmur, M.D., says), or when the dead skin stops clinging to the pumice stone's pores.
+Be sure to stop when you've reached a desired smoothness (about two to three minutes does the trick, board-certified dermatologist and founder of MMSkincare Ellen Marmur, M.D., says), or when the dead skin cells stops clinging to the pumice stone's pores.

 Some people may be able to use a pumice stone every other day, while plenty of others can only tolerate it once a week or once every other week—it all depends on how sensitive your skin is.
 Start with weekly use and see how you feel—if your skin is sore, dial it back.
 If your skin continues to dry out or you build calluses quickly, use it every few days, and so on.
+You can also alternate using a pumice stone and other ways to exfoliate feet.

 Dry and moisturize.